Baking · Breads

 If you can stir, you can make this bread.
 No yeast, no proving, no kneading — just four honest ingredients and about ten minutes of work.
 It's the loaf every Irish granny could make in her sleep, and the one that fills the kitchen with the smell of home.

-The science is lovely and simple: buttermilk reacts with the bread soda to lift the loaf as it bakes, so the moment it's mixed it needs to go straight into a hot oven.
+The science is lovely and simple: buttermilk reacts with the baking soda to lift the loaf as it bakes, so the moment it's mixed it needs to go straight into a hot oven.
 Work fast, don't knead it, and you'll be rewarded with a crackly crust and a soft, faintly tangy crumb.

 Slather it with good butter while it's still warm, or serve it alongside Frankie's brown stew for mopping the bowl.